shohan177/result_system/readme.md

-## This is learning purpose forjec for result calculation system.
+### This is learning purpose forjec for result calculation system.
 I use same programing lanaguage here.

-###  language list
+####  language use
 - HTML 5
 - CSS3
 - PHP